radian-software/selectrum/README.md

 * `selectrum-read-directory-name` (to override `read-directory-name`)
 * `selectrum-read-library-name` (to override `read-library-name`)

-You can use these functions in defining variants of Selectrum-based commands.
-If you need to do something more complicated than just calling one of these functions with special options, then define your own function and call `selectrum-read` directly.
+These functions are used as replacements for the standard completion functions when `selectrum-mode` is enabled.
+If you want to define your own commands using completion, it is recommended to use the standard `completing-read` API.

 ### Sorting, filtering, and highlighting